zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-configure-rolling-upgrades.md

 - When using a rolling upgrade policy on Virtual Machine Scale Sets with Uniform Orchestration, the scale set must also have a [health probe](/azure/load-balancer/load-balancer-custom-probe-overview) or use the [Application Health Extension](virtual-machine-scale-sets-health-extension.md) to monitor application health.

-- When using rolling upgrades with MaxSurge, new VMs are created using the latest scale set model to replace VMs using the old scale set model.
-These newly created VMs have new instance Ids and IP addresses.
-For more information on MaxSurge upgrades, see [Rolling upgrades with MaxSurge on Virtual Machine Scale Sets](virtual-machine-scale-sets-maxsurge.md).

 ## Concepts

 > [!NOTE]